subins2000/simple-peer-files/README.md

 ```

 You have to call `spf.receive()` in receiver before you call `spf.send()` in sender.
 This is to prepare the receiver to accept file before sending starts.
 This also allows to implement a functionality for the receiver to accept or reject the file.

+Thanks to [Andrew Bastin's justshare](https://github.com/AndrewBastin/justshare-client/tree/master/src/api) for being a reference in making this library.